Think in Sentences: Explicit Sentence Boundaries Enhance Language Model's Capabilities¶

 Overall Architecture¶

-Given a text sequence \(T = [t_1, t_2, ..., t_n]\), sentence boundaries are identified using a sentence segmentation tool (SaT-12L-sm), and a delimiter \(x_{seg}\) is inserted at the end of each sentence, yielding the structured sequence \(S = [s_1, x_{seg}, s_2, x_{seg}, ..., s_n, x_{seg}]\).
-The model's objective is not only to predict the next token but also to learn when to generate the delimiter, thereby performing implicit sentence segmentation.
+Given a text sequence \(T = [t_1, t_2, ..., t_n]\), sentence boundaries are identified using a sentence segmentation tool (SaT-12L-sm).
+A delimiter \(x_{seg}\) is inserted at the end of each sentence, resulting in a structured sequence \(S = [s_1, x_{seg}, s_2, x_{seg}, ..., s_n, x_{seg}]\).
+The model's objective includes not only predicting the next token but also learning when to generate the delimiter, thereby performing implicit sentence segmentation.
+Building upon this "segmentation-insertion" backbone, delimiters are injected via two complementary paths: ICL (In-Context Learning, demonstrating delimiters in prompts without weight updates) and SFT (Supervised Fine-Tuning, solidifying sentence priors into parameters).
+The specific symbol used as a delimiter is determined by a unified delimiter selection strategy.

 Key Designs¶

-- Mechanism: Delimiters are systematically inserted at all sentence boundaries in the TULU3 dataset, and the model is then fine-tuned with a standard causal language modeling loss.
-The delimiter is added as a new special token to the tokenizer, and the corresponding embedding and LM head weights are learned during training.
-After training, the model can natively generate delimiter-annotated text.
+To enable models to think sentence-by-sentence even in zero-shot settings, the authors upgrade the sentence structure from a "temporary prompt demonstration" to "parameter solidification."
+Specifically, delimiters are systematically inserted at each sentence boundary in the TULU3 dataset, followed by full-parameter fine-tuning using the standard causal language modeling loss.
+The delimiter \(x_{seg}\) is added to the tokenizer as a new special token, and its corresponding embedding and LM head weights are learned during training.
+After training, the model can natively generate text with delimiters without any prompts.
+Compared to ICL, this path no longer consumes context budget and is closer to real deployment scenarios.

 Loss & Training¶